biodash/biodash.github.io/content/codeclub/S05E02/index.md

 ### Exercise 2

-Add a column to `metabolite_long` with the count in units of 1000s by dividing the count column by 1000, and name the new variable `count_k`.
+Add a column to `metabolites_long` with the count in units of 1000s by dividing the count column by 1000, and name the new variable `count_k`.

 Bonus: if you've used [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) and [`summarize()`](https://dplyr.tidyverse.org/reference/summarise.html) before, try to compute the mean count per metabolite.